smartquant/ExcelDna.Utilities/README.md

 ```

-This simple way to interact with POCOs will only work for simple fields and if the order of the properties in the class is the same is in the columns.
+This simple way to interact with POCOs will only work for simple field types (string, DateTime, double, ...) and if the order of the properties in the class is the same is in the columns.
 However, we can influence how this mapping can be done.

 Another way to map the properties is to define the mapping directly in the object mapper.